 As TestRail is a web application (based on PHP), TestRail requires a web server, a database (SQL Server or MySQL) and a working PHP environment to be installed on the server.
 On Windows Servers, TestRail works best with Microsoft's IIS web server and PHP configured to run with FastCGI.
 The easiest way to install PHP on Windows is to use Microsoft's Web Platform Installer.

 To install PHP with the Web Platform Installer, select the Products tab at the top of the window and select the following packages (by pressing the Add buttons next to the packages):

 If you don't want to use the Web Platform Installer to install PHP, Microsoft also explains how to install PHP manually on IIS 6 and IIS 7.
-Also, if you plan to use a SQL Server database (instead of MySQL), also install the Microsoft SQL Server Driver for PHP when installing PHP manually.
+Also install the Microsoft SQL Server Driver for PHP when installing PHP manually.
 The driver needs the SQL Server Native Client to be installed (this is installed automatically for you when you use the Web Platform Installer).

 sqlsrvPHP extension to access SQL Server databases